How to improve candidate experience through interviewer training?

 How soon do you let them schedule an interview?

 One quality of a good HR is promptness in responding to candidates’ requests for interview scheduling.
 A good HR should provide a quick response to candidates, whether it be to schedule an interview or provide updates on the hiring process.
-This can also help in increasing the higher offer to join ratio.
+This can also help in increasing the higher offer-to-join ratio.

 This helps to build a positive relationship with candidates, making them feel valued and respected, and it can also help to improve the company’s reputation as an employer.
 A prompt response also indicates a well-organized HR team, which is essential to a successful business.
+You can learn more about how to schedule interviews efficiently.

 How clean is your application process?